espressif/esp-idf/docs/en/contribute/documenting-code.rst

 When building the documents, Sphinx will use the above mentioned directive and role to include or exclude content based on the target tag it was called with.

+.. note:: If excluding an entire document from the toctree based on targets, it's necessary to also update the ``exclude_patterns`` list in :idf_file:`docs/conf_common.py` to exclude the file for other targets, or a Sphinx warning "WARNING: document isn't included in any toctree" will be generated..

 Substitution macros
 """""""""""""""""""
 When you need to refer to the chip's name, toolchain name, path or other common names that depend on the target type you can consider using the substitution macros supplied by :idf_file:`docs/idf_extensions/format_idf_target.py`.